akkadotnet/akka.net/docs/articles/remoting/messaging.md

 The `Sender`, an `IActorRef`, is actually an `Akka.Remote.RemoteActorRef`!
 But the fact that this actor reference resides elsewhere on the network is a detail that's transparent to the actor code you wrote!

-In essence, minus the initial `ActorSelection` used to start remote communication between the two `ActorSystem`s, any actor in either `ActorSystem` could reply to eachother without knowing or caring that they exist elsewhere on the network.
+In essence, minus the initial `ActorSelection` used to start remote communication between the two `ActorSystem`s, any actor in either `ActorSystem` could reply to each other without knowing or caring that they exist elsewhere on the network.
 That's pretty cool!
 ## `RemoteActorRef` and Location Transparency
 What `RemoteActorRef` gives us is a magical property called [Location Transparency](/concepts/location-transparency.md).